protofarer/fsp-site/src/content/coaches/steven-baron.md

 ---
-coachName: Steven Baron
+title: Steven Baron
 position: Co-Founder
 coachImage: /src/assets/img/bio-steven.jpeg
-coachBlurbImage: /src/assets/img/bio-baron-square.jpeg
 blurb: Former professional baseball catcher with a 12-year career in the MLB and MiLB.
 Selected by the Seattle Mariners with the 33rd overall pick in the 2009 MLB Draft.
 He made his MLB debut with the Mariners in 2015.
 He also played for the St. Louis Cardinals in 2018 and the Pittsburgh Pirates in 2019.
+coachBlurbImage: /src/assets/img/bio-baron-square.jpeg
 ---
 Steven Baron is a former professional baseball catcher with a 12-year career in the MLB and MiLB.
 A standout at John A. Ferguson Senior High School in Miami, Florida, he earned recognition as the Miami-Dade 6A Player of the Year, First-Team All-Dade, and the best defensive catcher in the 2009 MLB Draft class.
 That year, he also received the prestigious Rawlings Gold Glove Award and was ranked #77 on Baseball America’s Top 100 Draft Prospects list.